2opremio/arriba/README.md

 ### 3. Talk to him!

 Arriba should now be connected to your Slack team.
-Just invite him to channels and use it as in the example above.
+Just invite him to the Slack channel(s) where you want to carry out standups and talk to him as in the example above.